hithereiamaliff/mcp-datagovmy/README.md

 MCP (Model Context Protocol) server for Malaysia's Open Data APIs, providing easy access to government datasets and collections.

+Do note that this is NOT an official MCP server by the Government of Malaysia or anyone from Malaysia's Open Data/Jabatan Digital Negara/Ministry of Digital team.

 ## Features

 - **Unified Search** across both datasets and dashboards with intelligent fallback